w3c/mathml/docs/function-semantics.md

 # Examples of notations
 Here are Bruce's example with this new proposal's markup.
 Some use numbers and others with names.
 The choice was arbitrary.
+Neither Bruce nor I (copied from Bruce's names) endorse the specific meaning/notation names used; they are merely meant to be suggestive of the meaning.

 <!-- ======================================================================
   Big problems laying out tables.
 The goal is to embed multi-line quoted code